Fraud and corruption

 The Council is committed to ensuring that fraud is prevented, detected, and investigated fully, and that the appropriate action is taken.
-We will investigate any reported fraud and if we have sufficient evidence, we will take legal action (where appropriate).
+We will investigate any reported fraud and if we have sufficient evidence and we will take legal action where appropriate.

 What happens when I report my concerns?

-Any information or referral of suspected fraud is dealt with confidentially by the Council’s Corporate Anti-Fraud and Anti-Corruption Team.
-An Investigator will normally carry out an investigation and will gather all of the relevant information and evidence before approaching the person concerned.
+Any information or referral of suspected fraud is dealt with confidentially by the Council’s Fraud and Financial Investigations Team.
+An investigator will normally carry out an investigation and will gather all of the relevant information and evidence before approaching the person concerned.

-The Corporate Anti-Fraud and Anti-Corruption Team work closely and sometimes conduct investigations with officers from other agencies such as the Police, the Department for Work and Pensions, and Immigration, among others.
+The team works closely with officers from other agencies including the Police, the Department for Work and Pensions, Immigration and housing providers.
 In certain situations, the person who is alleged to have committed fraud may be invited to attend a formal Interview under Caution (IUC).

 What action can the Council take?

 There are various options available to the Council if the decision is made that an offence has been committed, and there is enough evidence to instigate criminal proceedings.
-These options (which are outlined in more detail in the After an Interview under Caution information leaflet (PDF document [328.6Kb])) are as follows:
+These options are as follows: